TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 16/Numbers 16.12.md

 ---

-And Moses sent to call Dathan and Abiram, the sons of Eliab; and they said, We will not come up:
+Moses sent to call Dathan and Abiram, the sons of Eliab; and they said, "We won't come up: